ibm-cloud-docs/storage-scale/ces-configuration-any-scale-node.md

 5. Assign CES IP addresses to protocol nodes by using the `mmces` address add command.

     Protocol services are made available through Cluster Export Services (CES) protocol service IP addresses.
 These addresses are separate from the IP addresses that are used internally by the cluster.
-To configure the CES protocol IP addresses following commands need to be run:
+Configure the CES protocol IP addresses by using the following command:

     `mmces address add --ces-node storage-scale-storage-5 --ces-ip 10.241.2.6 mmces address add --ces-node storage-scale-storage-6 --ces-ip 10.241.2.7`

     In this scenario, the CES IP address is an alias IP address.
-This IP address can failover across other nodes in the event of failure of the owner node.
+This IP address can failover across other nodes if failure of the owner node.
     {: note}

 6. Verify the CES cluster status: